ghc-proposals/ghc-proposals/0000-template.rst

 Here you should describe in precise terms what the proposal seeks to change.
 This should cover several things,

-* define the grammar and semantics of any new syntact constructs
+* define the grammar and semantics of any new syntactic constructs
 * define the interfaces for any new library interfaces
 * discuss how the change addresses the points raised in the Motivation section
 * discuss how the proposed approach might interact with existing features